khorosh1lov/delivery/README.md

 To set up and run the application locally, follow these steps:

 1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run `npm install` or `yarn install` to install the required dependencies.
+4. Run `node server` from the server folder: Starts the local server on your machine on your localhost port 2200.

 ## API Endpoints - In Progress

-1. To receive all restaurants from the Server: ``
+1. To receive all `restaurants` from the Server: `http://path-to-server/restaurants`
+2. To receive `one restaurant` by `ID`: `http://path-to-server/restaurants/:restaurantId`
+3. To receive `one restaurant` by `Slug`: `http://path-to-server/restaurants/name/:slug`
+4. To receive `all Dishes` for restaurant by `ID`: `http://path-to-server/restaurants/:restaurantId/dishes`
+5. To receive `one specific Dish` by `ID` for restaurant by `ID`: `http://path-to-server/:restaurantId/dishes/:dishId`
-2. In Progress...
+6. In Progress...

 ## Contributing